 Joys In Smaller Weddings

 Here’s a recent smaller wedding I enjoyed being a part of.
-Last week, Zachary and Courtney had their wedding ceremony at Manito’s Japanese Garden and reception was to be held at their home in the back yard.
+Zachary and Courtney had their wedding ceremony at Manito’s Japanese Garden and their reception was to be held at their home in the back yard.
 It was a small, close gathering of family and friends.
 They asked me to create bouquets, boutonnieres, a couple larger arrangements to take to the park to use in the ceremony that they’d bring back and use to decorate in their reception area.
 They wanted to brighten up the inside of the tent where they would gather for the reception with garlands on three sides and flowers in the upper corners facing in, because everyone would be inside and they wanted them to enjoy them.
 They did all the decorating of the tables using pretty dusty pink runners on black tablecloths and gold chargers with pink napkins rolled up like roses on each plate.
 Candles for the tables and twinkle lights hanging down inside the tent.
 It was truly a cute, cozy little space that was going to be filled with those close and dear to their hearts.
 Their friends who were there setting up when we were hanging garlands were the sweetest folks and it really was fun to work along side people who were having so much fun putting together a space to honor their friends.
-I believe smaller weddings like this where you trust your friends/family to help with your vision can make for some treasured memories for all.
+I believe smaller weddings like this where you trust your friends/family to help with your vision can make for some truly treasured memories for all.

 My Changes That Will Embrace "Less Being More In 2024"